Zacks Investment Research Upgrades Manhattan Associates (NASDAQ:MANH) to Buy

-Manhattan Associates (NASDAQ:MANH) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a report released on Thursday, Zacks.com reports.
-The firm presently has a $67.00 price target on the software maker’s stock.
-Zacks Investment Research‘s price objective would suggest a potential upside of 16.52% from the company’s current price.
+Zacks Investment Research upgraded shares of Manhattan Associates (NASDAQ:MANH) from a hold rating to a buy rating in a research report report published on Thursday, Zacks.com reports.
+Zacks Investment Research currently has $67.00 price target on the software maker’s stock.

 According to Zacks, “Manhattan Associates, Inc., is the global leader in providing supply chain execution and optimization solutions.
 It enables operational excellence through its warehouse, transportation, distributed order management, reverse logistics and trading partner management solutions, as well as its RFID, performance management and event management capabilities.
 These Integrated Logistics Solutions(TM) leverage state-of-the-art technologies, innovative practices and domain expertise to enhance performance, profitability and competitive advantage.
 Manhattan Associates has licensed more than 900 customers representing more than 1,600 facilities worldwide, which include some of the world’s leading manufacturers, distributors and retailers. “

-MANH has been the topic of a number of other research reports.
-William Blair reissued a “market perform” rating on shares of Manhattan Associates in a research note on Wednesday, February 5th.
-TheStreet lowered Manhattan Associates from a “b-” rating to a “c” rating in a research note on Friday, February 28th.
-Benchmark boosted their price objective on Manhattan Associates from $90.00 to $100.00 and gave the stock a “buy” rating in a research note on Wednesday, February 5th.
-Rosenblatt Securities lowered their price objective on Manhattan Associates from $110.00 to $80.00 and set a “buy” rating on the stock in a research note on Thursday, April 9th.
-Finally, Robert W. Baird assumed coverage on Manhattan Associates in a research note on Tuesday, February 18th.
-They set an “outperform” rating and a $97.00 price objective on the stock.
-One equities research analyst has rated the stock with a sell rating, two have assigned a hold rating and five have given a buy rating to the company.
-Manhattan Associates presently has a consensus rating of “Buy” and an average price target of $82.80.
+Other research analysts also recently issued research reports about the company.
+TheStreet downgraded Manhattan Associates from a b- rating to a c rating in a research note on Friday, February 28th.
+Robert W. Baird started coverage on Manhattan Associates in a research note on Tuesday, February 18th.
+They set an outperform rating and a $97.00 price target for the company.
+SunTrust Banks cut their price target on Manhattan Associates from $102.00 to $70.00 and set a buy rating for the company in a research note on Tuesday, April 14th.
+William Blair reaffirmed a market perform rating on shares of Manhattan Associates in a research note on Wednesday, February 5th.
+Finally, Benchmark lifted their price target on Manhattan Associates from $90.00 to $100.00 and gave the stock a buy rating in a research note on Wednesday, February 5th.
+One investment analyst has rated the stock with a sell rating, two have assigned a hold rating and five have assigned a buy rating to the company.
+The stock currently has an average rating of Buy and a consensus price target of $82.80.

-Manhattan Associates (NASDAQ:MANH) last issued its quarterly earnings results on Tuesday, February 4th.
-The software maker reported $0.40 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.31 by $0.09.
-The firm had revenue of $152.90 million for the quarter, compared to analyst estimates of $147.58 million.
+Manhattan Associates (NASDAQ:MANH) last released its earnings results on Tuesday, February 4th.
+The software maker reported $0.40 EPS for the quarter, beating analysts’ consensus estimates of $0.31 by $0.09.
 Manhattan Associates had a return on equity of 58.03% and a net margin of 13.88%.
-The business’s revenue was up 5.9% on a year-over-year basis.
-During the same period in the previous year, the company posted $0.46 earnings per share.
-Sell-side analysts expect that Manhattan Associates will post 0.9 earnings per share for the current year.
+The company had revenue of $152.90 million during the quarter, compared to the consensus estimate of $147.58 million.
+During the same quarter last year, the company earned $0.46 earnings per share.
+Manhattan Associates’s quarterly revenue was up 5.9% compared to the same quarter last year.
+Equities analysts predict that Manhattan Associates will post 0.9 earnings per share for the current year.

-Large investors have recently bought and sold shares of the business.
-FMR LLC raised its holdings in shares of Manhattan Associates by 21.3% in the 4th quarter.
-FMR LLC now owns 1,451,830 shares of the software maker’s stock valued at $115,784,000 after buying an additional 255,370 shares during the period.
-Assenagon Asset Management S.A. purchased a new stake in shares of Manhattan Associates in the 4th quarter valued at $10,287,000.
-Norges Bank purchased a new stake in shares of Manhattan Associates in the 4th quarter valued at $86,109,000.
-Empowered Funds LLC acquired a new position in Manhattan Associates during the 4th quarter worth $1,220,000.
-Finally, Virginia Retirement Systems ET AL grew its stake in Manhattan Associates by 5.8% during the 4th quarter.
-Virginia Retirement Systems ET AL now owns 25,400 shares of the software maker’s stock worth $2,026,000 after purchasing an additional 1,400 shares in the last quarter.
+A number of hedge funds have recently made changes to their positions in the stock.
+IFP Advisors Inc grew its holdings in Manhattan Associates by 111.5% in the 4th quarter.
+IFP Advisors Inc now owns 332 shares of the software maker’s stock valued at $26,000 after buying an additional 175 shares during the period.
+Great Diamond Partners LLC purchased a new stake in shares of Manhattan Associates during the 4th quarter worth about $30,000.
+Chevy Chase Trust Holdings Inc. purchased a new stake in shares of Manhattan Associates during the 4th quarter worth about $41,000.
+Sterling Investment Advisors Ltd. purchased a new stake in shares of Manhattan Associates during the 4th quarter worth about $79,000.
+Finally, Contravisory Investment Management Inc. purchased a new stake in shares of Manhattan Associates during the 1st quarter worth about $84,000.

 Manhattan Associates, Inc develops, sells, deploys, services, and maintains software solutions to manage supply chains, inventory, and omni-channel operations for retailers, wholesalers, manufacturers, logistics providers, and other organizations.
 The company offers Manhattan SCALE, a portfolio of logistics execution solutions that provide trading partner management, yard management, optimization, warehouse management, and transportation execution services; and Manhattan Active, a set of enterprise and store omni-channel solutions.